jacekpluta/chatting-app/README.md

 10. User that you added to friends just got an invitation.
     ![](mdimages/friendInvitation.png)

-11. If he accepts you invite, you can chat with him and check for his status if he is online or offline.
+11. If he accepts your invite, you can chat with him and check for his status if he is online or offline.
     ![](mdimages/friendAdded.png)

 12. The last section of sidebar are public channels.
 Here you can see a list of all public chat rooms that other users have created.